Degree Subject

 What programming languages are most in-demand in the UK?

 Popular languages include Java, Python, JavaScript, C++, and C#.
-However, the tech landscape is constantly evolving, so continuous learning is important.
+The tech landscape is constantly evolving, so continuous learning is important.

 How long does it take to become a professional software engineer in the UK?

 After completing your degree, gaining practical experience through internships and entry-level roles is essential.
-Professional certifications can also enhance your career prospects.
-Overall, the duration of your path depends on your hard work.
+Professional certifications can also help.
+The overall duration depends on your individual path and hard work.

 What are the professional bodies for software engineers in the UK?

-BCS, The Chartered Institute for IT, is a leading professional body for IT professionals, including software engineers.
+BCS, The Chartered Institute for IT, is the leading professional body for IT professionals, including software engineers.

 How much does it cost to live as an international student in the UK?